CamStreamer/CamScripterApp_packages_to_use/README.md

 ## videoCheckpoint

 Script designed for Rasberry Pi and Axis devices with USB (e.g. D3110).
-A solution for retail, warehousing and manufacturing clients to retrieve barcode scanner data, overlay data on a video stream and upload media content to FTP or Google Drive or send an event to Axis Camera Station.
+A solution for retail, warehousing and manufacturing clients to retrieve barcode scanner data, overlay data on a video stream and upload media content to FTP or Google Drive or send an event to Axis Camera Station and Genetec VMS.

 ## weatherflow_app